⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 But here's the problem: tracking progressive overload manually is tedious and error-prone.
 You need to remember what weight you used last week, how many reps you hit, whether you're progressing on schedule, and when to deload.

 That's where progressive overload tracker apps become essential.
-The right app doesn't just log your workouts - it actively helps you progress by showing previous performance, detecting personal records, calculating volume load, and (in the best apps) suggesting your next progression step.
+The right app doesn't just log your workouts, it actively helps you progress by showing previous performance, detecting personal records, calculating volume load, and (in the best apps) suggesting your next progression step.

 I've tested every major workout tracking app available in 2026.
 In this guide, I'll break down the 5 best progressive overload trackers, ranked by how well they actually help you get stronger.